martin3000/evohome/README.md

 ## Troubleshooting

-Execute this command: `cat home-assistant.log | grep custom | head`, and you should expect to see the following warning, `You are using a custom component for evohome_cc`:
+Execute this command: `cat home-assistant.log | grep WARNING | grep evohome`, and you should expect to see the following warning, `You are using a custom component for evohome_cc`:
 ```
-2018-11-06 16:30:33 WARNING (MainThread) [homeassistant.loader] You are using a custom component for evohome which has not been tested by Home Assistant.
+2018-11-06 16:30:33 WARNING (MainThread) [homeassistant.loader] You are using a custom component for evohome_cc which has not been tested by Home Assistant.
 This component might cause stability problems, be sure to disable it if you do experience issues with Home Assistant.
 ```

 If you don't see this, then something is wrong with your `custom_components` folder, or your `configuration.yaml`.